Workshop instructors

 Jakob Adam

-The learned musician has been fascinated by fire and steel since he was 10 years old.
-He has a workshop on his farm located in the district of Regen (Germany) and mainly manufactures kitchen and outdoor knives from high-performance Damascus.
-He also forges axes and other tools there from multi-layer steel or mono steel with a cutting layer.
-His aim is always to create a unique piece that meets the highest requirements.
+A trained musician, Jakob Adam has been fascinated by fire and steel since the age of 10.
+He has his workshop on his farm in the district of Regen, where he mainly makes kitchen and outdoor knives from high-performance Damascus.
+But he also forges axes and other tools there from multi-layer steel or mono steel with a centre layer.
+His aim is always to create a unique piece that meets the highest standards.

 Workshops with Jakob Adam